 DOM element helper

-A tiny function to create HTML elements, compatible with JSX
+A tiny function to create HTML elements, similar to transpiled JSX

 TLDR;